 How a GitHub Actions Cache Hit Skipped Our Tests and Shipped a Regression to 12,000 Users

-The CI pipeline showed green.
-The deployment completed successfully.
-The Slack deploy notification fired at 2:47 PM on a Wednesday with the usual thumbs-up emoji.
-By 8:30 PM, our support queue had 340 tickets reporting a broken checkout flow.
-The feature worked in local development.
-It worked in staging.
-And technically, CI never failed — it just never tested the code that broke production.
+2:47 PM, Wednesday.
+CI green, deploy notification in Slack, thumbs-up emoji, business as usual.
+By 8:30 PM support had 340 tickets about a broken checkout flow.
+The feature had worked locally.
+It had worked in staging.
+CI never failed once.
+It just never tested the code that broke production.

-The incident started quietly.
-A few support tickets arrived around 3:30 PM: users applying discount codes at checkout were seeing a blank error screen instead of the order confirmation page.
-The engineering team was already deep into another sprint, and initial triage assumed it was an edge-case input issue.
+It started quietly.
+A handful of support tickets around 3:30 PM: users applying discount codes at checkout were seeing a blank error screen instead of the confirmation page.
+Everyone was head-down in another sprint and initial triage assumed an edge-case input issue.

-By 6 PM, the ticket volume had spiked.
-We pulled the error logs: every checkout attempt with a non-null discount_code field was throwing an uncaught TypeError: Cannot read properties of undefined (reading 'percentOff').
-The stack trace pointed directly at new coupon-validation logic shipped in the 2:47 PM deploy.
+By 6 PM ticket volume had spiked.
+We pulled the error logs.
+Every checkout attempt with a non-null discount_code field was throwing an uncaught TypeError: Cannot read properties of undefined (reading 'percentOff').
+The stack trace pointed straight at the coupon-validation logic shipped in the 2:47 PM deploy.

-The rollback was straightforward.
-The postmortem question was harder: how did six CI runs pass with zero test failures while shipping code with an obvious undefined-access bug that any unit test would have caught?
+Rollback was easy.
+The postmortem question was harder: how did six CI runs pass with zero test failures while shipping an obvious undefined-access bug any unit test would have caught in under a second?

-The first assumption was the most damaging: green CI means tests ran.
-We had 14 test suites covering the checkout flow.
-We had written three new test files specifically for the discount-code feature.
+The most damaging assumption was that green CI means tests ran.
+We had 14 test suites covering the checkout flow, and three new files specifically for the discount-code feature.
 The pipeline output said "passed."
-Nobody checked what that meant in numerical terms.
+Nobody ever checked what that meant in numerical terms.

-The second assumption was subtler: a cache hit means the same work happened faster.
-Caching dependencies is unambiguously correct — restoring 800 MB of node_modules instead of re-downloading it saves 90 seconds per run.
-But we had extended the same cache to cover compiled test artifacts, and that assumption was wrong.
+A subtler assumption underneath it: a cache hit means the same work happens faster.
+Dependency caching is correct and obviously worth it.
+Restoring 800 MB of node_modules instead of re-downloading saves 90 seconds per run.
+But we'd extended the same cache to cover compiled test artifacts, and the assumption broke there.

-The third assumption: a 4-second test step means fast tests, not absent tests.
-Our test suite typically ran in 47 seconds.
-On the day of the incident, the test step completed in 4 seconds across all six affected deploys.
-Nobody flagged it because fast CI is generally celebrated, not interrogated.
+The third assumption is the embarrassing one.
+A 4-second test step means fast tests, not absent tests.
+Our suite normally ran in 47 seconds.
+On incident day the test step finished in 4 seconds across all six affected deploys.
+Nobody flagged it because fast CI gets celebrated, not interrogated.

 The postmortem started by diffing CI run logs.
 A passing run from two weeks prior vs the incident-day runs: